Spinach Chicken Salad

 - 7 ounces spiral pasta or elbow macaroni, cooked and drained

 - 1 jar (6 ounces) marinated artichoke hearts, drained and quartered

 - 1/2 large cucumber, sliced

 - 3 green onions with tops, sliced

-- Large spinach leaves, optional
+- Large spinach leaves and orange slices, optional

 - 1/2 cup canola oil